Missing teeth can affect your quality of life.

 and Dr. Nicole Olivares

-, has everything you need for a stress-free dental implant procedure, including:
+, have everything you need for a stress-free dental implant procedure, including:

 Replace missing teeth and restore your smile now.

-Our office is located in SF Perio & Implants is proud to offer high-quality dental implants for patients in or around the San Francisco...
-This text opens a new tab to the Google Maps website... , and we happily serve patients from the neighboring communities, including East Bay and North Bay.
+Our office is located in San Francisco and is proud to offer high-quality dental implants for patients in or around San Francisco...
+This text opens a new tab to the Google Maps website... , which includes patients from the neighboring communities, including East Bay and North Bay.